 All candidates complete a capstone project during Educ 461 (elementary and ECE candidates) or Educ 470 (middle level and secondary candidates).
 The capstone is a 3-day teaching experience in their endorsement area.
 It includes planning, presentation, and reflection upon the lessons taught and under the guidance of our Literacy Director and the cooperating teacher.
-The following are the pre- and post- results of the skills test that candidates take as part of the course.
-Scores are on a 0-300 scale.
+Scores are on a scale of 0-300.